Jack Russell Terrier: Post-World War II

 Following World War II, the requirement for hunting dogs drastically declined, and with it the numbers of Jack Russell terriers.
 The dogs were increasingly used as family and companion dogs.
-Further crossbreeding occurred, with Welsh Corgis, Chihuahuas, and other smaller breeds of terrier.
-The offspring of these crosses became known as "Puddin' Dogs", "Shortie Jacks", or "Russell Terriers".

 The Jack Russell Terrier Club of America (JRTCA) was formed in 1976 by Ailsa Crawford, one of the first Jack Russell terrier breeders in the United States.
 Size ranges for dogs were kept broad, with the ability of working dogs awarded higher than those in conformation shows.
 An open registry was maintained, with restricted line breeding.
 Registration for the club is made at adulthood for Jack Russells, rather than at birth, to ensure the breed's qualities remain, given the open registry.

 Several breed clubs appeared in the United Kingdom during the 1970s to promote the breed, including the Jack Russell Club of Great Britain (JRTCGB) and the South East Jack Russell Terrier Club (SEJRTC).
 The JRTCGB promoted the range of sizes that remain in its standards today, whereas the SEJRTC set a minimum height for dogs at 13 in.
 While the JRTCGB sought to ensure that the breed's working ability remained through non-recognition with other breed registries, the SEJRTC activity sought recognition with the UK Kennel club.
 In 1983, the Parson Jack Russell Club of Great Britain (PJRTCGB) was resurrected to seek Kennel Club recognition for the breed.
 Although the application was initially rejected, a new standard was created for the PJRTCGB based on the standard of the SEJRTC, and under that standard the breed was recognised by the Kennel Club in 1990 as the Parson Jack Russell terrier.
 Jack was dropped from the official name in 1999, and the recognised name of the breed became the Parson Russell Terrier.